 So the primary function of the Draft is to ensure that combat losses in Army and Marine Infantry are replaced as rapidly as possible.
 The secondary purpose of the Draft is to induce eligible men to volunteer for far less dangerous and demanding jobs before the Draft makes the decision for them.
 Experience (and human nature) have demonstrated that in times of national emergency, it is not especially difficult to get people to volunteer to sit in an office and type pay data into a computer screen.
 It is enormously more difficult, however, to get people to volunteer for the nation’s most physically demanding jobs that involve people with rifles facing other people with rifles trying really hard to kill them on a battlefield.
 So the “threat” of a draft for Army Infantry (very high danger) is also used as “incentive” for volunteers for Air Force Finance (very low danger).

 I know this will upset all insecure “men” and daddies of little girls everywhere, but it’s also time to require ALL American women to register for the Selective Service Draft.
+Just require women to take off those stupid shoes to qualify.
 The incessant campaigns to get 18-year-old men to register for the Draft (a responsibility) and 18-year-old women to register to Vote (a right) keep sending the worst possible message to our young about their respective roles in society.
 Germany also has a discriminatory male-only draft, and every year a third of the draftees elect to pull their service doing menial chores in elderly care homes.
 Now that’s certainly not any kind of duty we want “special” women doing, is it?
 (German men quite obviously are even dumber than American men.)
-Just require women to take off those stupid shoes to qualify.
+Germany, thanks to a female Chancellor, even has a privileged female politician with no military experience as its Defense Minister, giving her the power to rule over the private lives of all those “Nazi storm troopers” in military uniform and to make a number of major “reforms” that have been popular with other women.
+(Update: In 2011 Germany suspended its previous conscription of males, primarily because the size of the force had steadily shrunk to a size that barely required drafted soldiers.)
+About 10% (18,000) of German voluntary military personnel is female, and their numbers are greatest in areas like medical services.

 Well over half (58%) of today’s American women between 18 and 48, who have never been married and never had children, now enjoy gratis as absurd “birthright entitlements” all the benefits which their grandmothers actually earned.
 And all they ever do is arrogantly make demands of everyone else, all while producing ever worse results in homes and schools and community and nation.
 If women are eventually required to register for the Draft, it will be the first time in history that American women have ever been required to do anything.
 Do you think that American women would be so supportive of a token few representatives exercising their right to dabble with men if that right required all of them to accept an actual responsibility?
 Only in your dreams.
 American women have RIGHTS; they do NOT have responsibilities.